 - Rough chop the onions and cilantro into small bits.

-- Place a pan over medium-high heat and pour in about 2 tablespoon of vegetable oil.
+- Place a pan over medium-high heat and pour in about 2 tablespoons of vegetable oil.

 - Add the chopped onions and cilantro, stir and fry for 1 to 2 minutes.